 Alison Newton, a psychologist (Adelaide, Australia), works in a narrative approach with women who have been subjected to abuse by their partners.
 She was the first family therapist in Australia to document and present a therapeutic approach to dealing with domestic violence.
 Alison developed her collaborative approach while working in a community health setting in an area considered disadvantaged.

 Ian Percy (Perth, Western Australia) is a family therapist, supervisor, trainer and published author in narrative and mindfulness approaches.
 Inspired by the writings of Michael White, David Epston and Alan Jenkins, he took a social constructionist and narrative turn in his practice some 25 years ago, intrigued by the power of cultural discourses and language to shape our lives and relationships.
 Ian has also studied and practiced various forms of meditation for four decades.
 The intersection of these influences led him to pursue an integration of mindfulness and Narrative Therapy, which includes attending to gestures and postures as expressions of distress, as statements of position, and as openings to preferred storylines.
 He is interested in notions of attentional capture and attentional choice, and the politics and ethics of mindful attention in therapy.
-Ian co-presented with David Paré the May, 2016 Collab Salon on Narrative & Mindfulness Practice.
+Ian co-presented with David Paré the May, 2016 Collab Salon on Narrative & Mindfulness Practice and the June 2017 workshop, Creating Spaces for Emerging Practices.

 marcela polanco, was born and raised in Bogotá, Colombia, land of her Muiscan ancestors.
-Currently, she directs the Psychotherapy Services for Spanish Speaking Populations Certificate and the Master’s in Family, Couple and Individual Psychotherapy at Our Lady of the Lake University, San Antonio, Texas.
+Currently an Assistant Professor in the Marriage and Family Therapy Program at San Diego State University, her supervision, teaching, research and therapy are informed by the work of Latin American academic and social activist on decolonial and anti-racist Andean feminisms.
+She is also inspired by an ethics of solidarity.
+Until recently, she directed the Psychotherapy Services for Spanish Speaking Populations Certificate and the Master’s in Family, Couple and Individual Psychotherapy at Our Lady of the Lake University, San Antonio, Texas.
 She is member of the international faculty team at the Dulwich Centre, Adelaide, Australia.
 As a featured guest of the Collab Salon, marcela presents, Stories that honor cultural integrity.
+She is currently an Assistant Professor, Marriage & Family Therapy, San Diego State University

 Beth Prullage, LICSW, is the Director of Clinical Programming at Providence Behavioral Health Hospital in Holyoke, MA.
 She has worked at Providence for ten years in a number of clinical positions, including the Director of Social Services, and as the Senior Clinician on the Child and Adolescent Unit.
 She is also an Adjunct Associate Professor of Social Work and Faculty Field Advisor at Smith College School for Social Work, where she teaches courses in Clinical Practice, Narrative Therapy and Family Therapy.